“It was not the fire that killed them, but the state.”

 The directors’ strategy was to follow the progress made by the girls as they rallied help from everyone to get the festival on the road, literally.
 Being a feature-length documentary however, it feels it has struggled to keep up the momentum.
 There are few surprises to be had in this kind of story and within the first 30 minutes we understand how it will work out, so it feels like if might have benefited from some sharper editing to avoid repetition.

 This film has gathered a multi-talented crew.
-Director Vickie Curtis has been known for writing, winning the primetime Emmy award for non- fiction writing for Netflix ‘s Original “The Social Dilemma”.
+Director Vickie Curtis has been known for her writing, winning the primetime Emmy award for non- fiction writing for Netflix ‘s Original “The Social Dilemma”.
 This is her directorial debut.
 Doug Anderson, the co- director, has a reputation as a superb sound recordist, director and producer.
 With his partner Sophie Luo, they have produced and directed a number of productions on social justice themes.
 Not to be forgotten is the editor Carolina Siraqyan, who worked on two Oscar nominated features, including the Mole Agent and The Eternal Memory.

 “Because we all want a world with freedom”.